 Enhanced compatibility with earlier Wi-Fi standards

-Enhances channel management when 20M, 40M, 80M, & 160M channel bandwidths are used simultaneously.
+Enhances channel management when 20M, 40M, 80M, and 160M channel bandwidths are used simultaneously.

 |Improved channel use efficiencyReduced channel interferenceImproved maximum throughputEnhanced compatibility|